 This brought the grate back to its original position, with the fire now higher this now allows the oven to reach a temperature of 160 to 200 degrees centigrade.

-The front bars being made at the blacksmiths workshop and then bolted onto the front of the range.
+The left hand picture shows the front bars being made at the blacksmiths workshop and then bolted onto the front of the range.
 The front bars were made from solid steel which worked out cheaper than having new ones specially made from cast iron.

-We found an oven shelf or trivet which it is sometimes called and two oven trays from two sources.
-They were sent of to be sandblasted to remove all traces of rust and given a coat of black iron paste to finish them off.
+We found an oven shelf or trivet which it is sometimes called and two oven trays from two sources in the UK.
+They were sent off to be sandblasted to remove all traces of rust, the trivet was given a coat of graphite based iron paste and the two oven shelves a coat of heatproof black paint.

 The oven trays